Kiana Ledé

 Kiana Ledé Brown (born April 3, 1997) is an American singer and actress.
 She first starred as Zoe Vaughn on the second season of MTV's horror series Scream (2015–2019).
 She also starred as Veronica Washington on Netflix's original series All About the Washingtons.
 Brown began her recording career in 2012, releasing two extended plays (EPs) until singing with Republic Records to release her third EP, Selfless (2018).
 It spawned the single "Ex", which received platinum certification by the Recording Industry Association of America (RIAA).
 Her debut studio album, Kiki (2020), peaked at number 30 on the Billboard 200.

 Early life and education

-Kiana Ledé Brown's father is of African American and Indigenous American descent, while her mother is a white Hispanic of Mexican-American descent.
+Kiana Ledé Brown's father is of Black-American and Indigenous American descent, while her mother is a white Hispanic of Mexican-American descent.
 As an infant, she began to sing the alphabet immediately after learning it and began performing at the age of three upon receiving her first karaoke machine.
 As a child, she began to regularly perform in school plays and beauty pageants while studying the piano.
 She would regularly get kicked out of class for singing, prompting her mother to enroll her in a performing arts school so she could put her talent to good use.
 She attended Mountain Pointe High School.